ibm-cloud-docs/solution-tutorials/configuring-IPSEC-VPN.md

 VPN over the public internet or via a private dedicated network connection.

 See [IBM Cloud Direct Link]( https://console.bluemix.net/docs/infrastructure/direct-link/getting-started.html#get-started-with-ibm-cloud-direct-link) for more details on dedicated secure network links to the {{site.data.keyword.Bluemix_notm}} IaaS platform.
-Alternatively a VPN over the public internet provides a lower cost option, though without bandwidth guarantees.
+A VPN over the public internet provides a lower cost option, though without bandwidth guarantees.

 There are two suitable VPN options for connectivity over the public internet to servers provisioned on the IaaS platform: